slamdata/quasar-fdw/README.md

     - Implication: Instead of relying on the Copy protocol to read the CSV back from Quasar, I'll have to write my own parsing system and translate that to Tuples.
     - Plan: Keep the forked curl piping to a FIFO file.
 Instead of passing to the Copy protocol to read, I'll read it as json into `libjson`.
 Once I've read a record, I parse that into a Tuple, similar to oracle_fdw.
     - Benefits: This system can handle not requesting dropped columns, as well as the array types I'm pretty sure don't work with Copy/csv already.
+- I added the column name mapping feature.
+See the example below.
+Don't support arrays yet so we'll have to wait to truly test it.
 - Next Steps:
     - Support `WHERE` clauses.
     - Rewrite api response parsing (see above)